the1derer/algorithms-java/collection_framework/map/hashmap/HashMap.md

 1. The default size of an array is 16(always power of 2) and the load-factor is 0.75.
 Load FActor means whenever the size of the HashMap reaches to 75% of its current size i.e. 12, it will double its size by recomputing the hashcodes of existing elements.

-2. Hence to avoid rehashing of the elements(as it degrades performance), it is the best practice to explicityly give the size of the HashMap while creating it.
+2. Hence to avoid rehashing of the elements(as it degrades performance), it is the best practice to explicitly give the size of the HashMap while creating it.
 Never give the capacity too high and load-factor too low.

 3. Since Java is multi-threaded it is very possible that >1 thread might be using the same HashMap and then they moth realize they need to resize the HashMap at the same time which leads to race condition.